Weinstein jurors deadlocked on most serious charge, court hears

 Harvey Weinstein arrives at the state supreme court in New York on Friday.
 Photograph: Peter Foley/Bloomberg

-The jury is expected to end their discussions at 8pm Irish time and resume deliberating on Monday.
+To convict Weinstein of a predatory sexual assault charge, jurors must agree on two things – that Weinstein raped or sexually assaulted Ms Sciorra and that he committed one of the other charged offences.

-Weinstein (67) had been charged with raping Jessica Mann, a onetime aspiring actress, and sexually assaulting former production assistant Mimi Haleyi.
+The predatory sexual assault charge requires prosecutors to show that a defendant committed a prior rape or other sex crime, but does not have the statue of limitation constraints that would bar Ms Sciorra’s allegations from consideration on their own.

-Anna Sciorra, best known for her role in HBO’s The Sopranos, testified that Weinstein came to her New York apartment one winter night in 1993 or 1994, raped her and then forced oral sex on her.
+Weinstein has maintained any sexual encounters were consensual.
+The jury is expected to end their discussions at 8pm Irish time on Friday night and resume deliberating on Monday. – AP/Reuters